Water in Our World

-WHAT IS THE VALUE OF WATER?
+WHAT’S THE BIG DEAL ABOUT WATER?
 Explore water in our world, the natural water cycle (the hydrologic cycle) and how it interacts with the land to define a watershed.
 Cultivate a basic level of appreciation for water before exploring the next topic, how Philadelphia sources, manages and treats our freshwater to provide clean and reliable tap water.

 WHAT DOES IT TAKE FOR US TO DRINK A GLASS OF FRESH, CLEAN, DELICIOUS WATER?
 Students will develop a basic understanding of safe and reliable urban water systems, infrastructure and management of drinking water (supply).
 For over 200 years, Philadelphia has committed to access to a clean drinking water supply as a civic responsibility for the public good.